ian-morri/ian-morri.github.io/_posts/2026-03-10-gen-ai-sql-agent-bot.md

 * Query design rules
 * A small number of worked examples

-All of which greatly increase the chance of correct, production-quality queries.
+All of which greatly increases the chance of correct, production-quality queries.

 ---